Jean I, Count of Armagnac: Hundred Years War

-In the north the situation had improved for the English with their naval victory in the Battle of Sluys.
+In the north, the situation had improved for the English with their naval victory in the Battle of Sluys.
 Edward III's next step was an attack on Saint-Omer by his Flemish allies led by Robert III of Artois.
 However Robert III failed completely in masking his intentions.
 This allowed Philip VI to dispatch John of Armagnac to reinforce the garrison already present there under Eudes IV, Duke of Burgundy.
 On 26 July what begun as an unauthorized attack on the enemy lines by some French knights developed into a major battle as the Duke of Burgundy decided to sally forth in strength.
 During the Battle of Saint-Omer the Count of Armagnac with his retinue of 300 heavy cavalry succeeded in breaking the Flemish left and then in the following pursuit causing several thousand casualties.
 Faced with the loss of the bulk of his army Robert of Artois was forced to retreat from the city in disorder.

 Meanwhile, Edward III had with his own army laid siege to the city of Tournai.
 The siege dragged out and in September Philip VI marched to confront him.
-The result was not battle, but negotiations in which John of Armagnac took part as one of five French plenipotentiaries.
+The result was not battle, but negotiations in which Jean of Armagnac took part as one of five French plenipotentiaries.
 The negotiations resulted in a truce concluded on 24 September.
 The lull in the fighting, except for an interlude in 1342, was to last until 1345.

-In August 1345 Armagnac was laying siege to the Anglo-Gascon garrison at Monchamp outside Condom when Henry of Gosmont, Earl of Lancaster arrived in Bordeaux.
+In August 1345, Armagnac was laying siege to the Anglo-Gascon garrison at Monchamp outside Condom when Henry of Gosmont, Earl of Lancaster arrived in Bordeaux.
 Derby's opened his campaign with the capture of the garrison town of Bergerac by storm.
 This caused major shock to at the French court as no significant English army was expected in the south.
 Armagnac helped shore up the French position by gathering some of the survivors and retreating to Périgueux.
 Lancaster moved to surround Périgueux, but did not have the strength to capture the city and in October he was forced to withdraw with the arrival of a force commanded by Louis of Poitiers, Count of Valentinois.